RajaBellebon/down-the-code/README.md

 # Welcome to tulec, the git repository for downthecode.com :sparkles:

-This website / blog is powered by Gatsby, deployed to AWS and tested using Jest and Cypress.
+This website / blog is powered by Gatsby, deployed to Netlify and tested using Jest and Cypress.

 The site is still `in-progress`.